wo1fbit/wo1fbit.github.io/_posts/2022-03-06-urchinsec-ctf.md

 ![image](https://user-images.githubusercontent.com/96860148/156925746-84bb59c1-ca95-4b50-96ed-1a3dc4fdaa8e.png)

 Overall it was an easy ctf, very easy.
-I do not do rev but I was able to solve some.
-This is something.
+I do not do know anything about rev but I was able to solve some.
+This should tell you something.

 This was a jeopardy type CTF that is hosted by UrchinSec.
 It was not a team event and I went solo with some of my teammates.
-Aim was the team [@fr44aksmini](https://twitter.com/fr334aksmini) to lead the scoreboard :).
+Aim was for the team [@fr44aksmini](https://twitter.com/fr334aksmini) to lead the scoreboard :).
 I bagged the 6th positon with 2840 points.

 ![image](https://user-images.githubusercontent.com/96860148/156926106-1d668701-f434-4a53-9c5e-00cd1df8ae54.png)

-As  usual I took web security but due to bragging rights I had to do other challs but the focus of this writeup is only on WebSec part.
+As  usual I took web security but due to competition 😸 I had to do other challs but the focus of this writeup is only on WebSec .
-In total there were seven challs in websec and I was able to solve all of them when the eighth one was added which proved to be unbeaten.
+In total there were eight challs in total and I was able to solve allexcept the eighth one.

 ## Challs
 * Around 100-points